MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 ...
 ```

-### Service-Failure-Actions-Install Section Entries and Values:
+### Service-Failure-Actions-Install-Section Entries and Values:
 **ResetPeriod**=*reset-period*

 Specifies the time after which to reset the failure count to zero if there are no failures, in seconds.
 The failure count is not reset by default when a reset period is not specified.